 The Sentiero Azzurro known as the Blue Trail in English is the Cinque Terre’s most famous hiking trail.
 Many years ago it was a mule path that linked all five of the villages.
 Because this is a popular path with tourists the government is debating putting into place a limit on the number of hikers on the trail.
 This has not been implemented yet but probably will be in the near future.
 You can find more information on the Cinque Terre website.

-This is not walk in the park type of hike the trail is narrow with no handrails and some of the drops are quite precipitous.
+This is not a walk-in-the-park type of hike the trail is narrow with no handrails and some of the drops are quite precipitous.
 Currently, only two sections of the trail remain open that of Vernazza to Corniglia and Monterosso to Vernazza, most of the other trails are not due to open until at least 2021.

-There are so many things to do in the Cinque Terre, Italy.
+- There are so many things to do in Cinque Terre, Italy.
 See all of the best things to do in the Cinque Terre, from Get Your Guide here